numerical/dwmstatus/README.md

 than show 3 differently formatted timezones and a 5-10-15 minute system load.
 I added some patches from the site to make it show network speed, temperature and a heavily edited battery meter (with time remaining and status) that I threw together.
-Somewhere in the history there's an ip address check, but I'm still working on making what I've got up stable.
+I also took some stuff from i3status and put it in here, notably the ip address check.

 If this thing is of use to you, then I guess I'm doing something right.